 When you accept your Phi Beta Kappa invitation, you are connected to a diverse network of high achievers who are active in science and health care, business and technology, the arts and humanities, and law and philanthropy.

-There are 50 alumni associations across the country where members regularly gather to share ideas, build networks, explore their communities, and gather with a group of friends.
-With over 500,00 members, Phi Beta Kappa acts as an alumni “super network” that can connect you with peers and mentors in nearly any field all over the world.
+There are over 40 alumni associations across the country where members regularly gather to share ideas, build networks, explore their local communities, and gather with a group of friends.
+Some associations also run young professional programs that offer networking and professional development specific to early career members.
+With over 500,000 members, Phi Beta Kappa acts as an alumni “super network” that can connect you with peers and mentors in nearly any field all over the world.

 Find your Local Association